-This project is a major renewal of the MacLeod Building, home to the Department of Electrical and Computer Engineering (ECE) and an important component of the university’s Engineering Precinct.
-The project is the most comprehensive renewal at UBC to date and will include full demolition and replacement of the existing envelope, interior layout and finishes, and mechanical and electrical systems, and significant upgrades to the structure in alignment with UBC’s priorities for seismic resilience.
-The design is geared toward actively supporting ECE and the Faculty of Applied Science’s research, collaboration and pedagogical priorities, while maintaining a dynamic yet respectful public expression befitting the building’s place on the Main Mall.
+This major renewal project is home to UBC’s Department of Electrical and Computer Engineering (ECE) and an important component of the university’s Engineering Precinct.
+The project is the most comprehensive renewal at UBC to date and includes replacement of the existing envelope, interior layout and finishes, mechanical and electrical systems, and significant upgrades to the structure in alignment with UBC’s priorities for seismic resilience.
+The design is geared toward actively supporting ECE and the Faculty of Applied Science’s research, collaboration, and pedagogical priorities, while maintaining a dynamic yet respectful public expression befitting the building’s place on the Main Mall.
 The project will be certified LEED Gold, with energy targets commensurate with new-build lab buildings.
 Low-energy and low carbon targets are met through a combination of an innovative DOAS mechanical system, a high efficiency building envelope, and solar shading.